-Summary: To remove a class or an arrow, select the remove function from its popup menu.
+Summary: To remove a class or an inheritance arrow, select the delete function from its popup menu.

-To remove a class from the diagram, select the class and then select Remove from the Edit menu.
-You can also select Remove from the class's popup menu.
-Both options work for arrows as well: You can either first select the arrow and then select Remove from the menu, or you can use the arrow's popup menu.
+To remove a class from the diagram, select the class and then select Delete from the Edit menu.
+You can also select Delete from the class's popup menu.
+To remove an inheritance arrow, right-click the arrow to open its popup menu and then select Delete.